-There’s a lot to consider when you’re buying one of the best gaming TVs.
+There’s a lot to consider when you’re buying a new gaming TV.
 Do you want 4K?
 HDR?
 What’s the response time?
 Will I use all these smart features?
 What’s an OLED?
 Size, however, definitely matters.
 A large TV is a statement as well as an entertainment centre, and as models up to 80-inch across become mainstream, the question of whether you could get one of those through your living room door becomes a very real one.

 The size of TV that will work best in your room will depend on two variables.
 The first is simple: the resolution of the TV.
 That’s going to be 1080p or 4K (2160p), and the theory here is that you can sit closer to a TV with a higher resolution to make the most of the additional detail on offer.
-Most modern TVs are 4K now.
-There’s also the fact that human vision has a limited viewing angle, so as you move closer, the edges of a large screen will move beyond what you can easily see, and you start moving your head to take in elements on the far left and right.
+Most modern screens and contenders for best gaming TV are 4K now.

 The second variable, the size of the room, defines the ideal spot for you to sit in while watching your new TV.
 This is calculated as a multiple of screen size, which is measured across the diagonal of the screen, from top left to bottom right.
 Or the other way around if you prefer.
 The calculation is different depending on TV resolution, for reasons outlined above.
 There are also different formulae, with some spitting out a minimum viewing distance twice that of others.
 As fans of big TVs, we’ve used a formula that gets you nice and close.